 Custom Log Enrichment with Coralogix enables you to easily enrich your log data.
-Now you can automatically add fields to your JSON logs based on specific matches in your log data, using a pre-defined custom data source of your own.
-This allows you to enhance your log data with business, operations, or security information that is not available at runtime.
+Now, you can automatically add fields to your JSON logs based on specific matches in your log data, using a pre-defined custom data source of your own.
+This way, you can enhance your log data with business, operations, or security information that is not available at runtime.

 Monitoring